Workplace impact of artificial intelligence: Risk management

 Both applications and hazards arising from AI can be considered as part of existing frameworks for occupational health and safety risk management.
 As with all hazards, risk identification is most effective and least costly when done in the design phase.

 Workplace health surveillance, the collection and analysis of health data on workers, is challenging for AI because labor data are often reported in aggregate and does not provide breakdowns between different types of work, and is focused on economic data such as wages and employment rates rather than skill content of jobs.
 Proxies for skill content include educational requirements and classifications of routine versus non-routine, and cognitive versus physical jobs.
 However, these may still not be specific enough to distinguish specific occupations that have distinct impacts from AI.
 The United States Department of Labor's Occupational Information Network is an example of a database with a detailed taxonomy of skills.
 Additionally, data are often reported on a national level, while there is much geographical variation, especially between urban and rural areas.

+AI systems in the workplace raise ethical concerns related to privacy, fairness, human dignity, and transparency.
+According to the OECD, these risks must be addressed through robust governance frameworks and accountability mechanisms.
+Ethical deployment of AI requires clear policies on data usage, explainability of algorithms, and safeguards against discrimination and surveillance.

 Standards and regulation

 As of 2019, ISO was developing a standard on the use of metrics and dashboards, information displays presenting company metrics for managers, in workplaces.
 The standard is planned to include guidelines for both gathering data and displaying it in a viewable and useful manner.

 In the European Union, the General Data Protection Regulation, while oriented towards consumer data, is also relevant for workplace data collection.
 Data subjects, including workers, have "the right not to be subject to a decision based solely on automated processing".
 Other relevant EU directives include the Machinery Directive (2006/42/EC), the Radio Equipment Directive (2014/53/EU), and the General Product Safety Directive (2001/95/EC).

+The National Conference of State Legislatures (NCSL) highlights how U.S. federal and state governments are responding to AI’s growing role in employment.
+Legislative efforts focus on regulating employee surveillance, mitigating bias in hiring and performance evaluations, and addressing job displacement.
+The report also discusses initiatives to upskill workers and promote equitable AI adoption.